 Kathleen gets laid off from her corporate job (a job she’s hated for a while, but lacked the courage to quit) and, at the urging of her boyfriend, Mike, takes all of her savings and enrolls in Le Cordon Bleu cooking school.
 As you might expect, the book mostly chronicles her experiences through the three levels of cooking school along with her relationship (of course) and eventual marriage.

 And, um, that’s about it.
-Really, it’s a pretty straight-forward story but an interesting one nevertheless.
+Really, The Sharper Your Knife, the Less You Cry is a pretty straight-forward story but an interesting one nevertheless.

 (Also, all thoughts I’ve ever had about going to cooking school were killed when I read about them having to chop heads off of rabbits.
 I need no such experience).